cloudflare/cloudflare-docs/content/web3/ipfs-gateway/concepts/dnslink.md

 # DNSLink

-When you set up a gateway with a *DNSLink*, that gateway is restricted to a particular piece of content (either a specific Content Identifier (CID) or an Interplanetary Name Service (IPNS) hostname).
+When you set up a gateway with a DNSLink, that gateway is restricted to a particular piece of content (either a specific Content Identifier (CID) or an Interplanetary Name Service (IPNS) hostname).

 A gateway with a DNSLink - otherwise known as a *restricted gateway* - differs from a [universal gateway](/web3/ipfs-gateway/concepts/universal-gateway/), which allows users to access any content hosted on the IPFS network.